ClickHouse/ClickHouse/docs/en/sql-reference/statements/show.md

 SHOW MERGES
 ```

-Outputs the content of the [system.merges](../../operations/system-tables/merges.md) table, that contains dinformation about merges and part mutations currently in process for tables in the MergeTree family.
+Outputs the content of the [system.merges](../../operations/system-tables/merges.md) table, that contains information about merges and part mutations currently in process for tables in the MergeTree family.

 **See Also**